r-pufky/docs/source/networking/ubiquiti/example-vlan-network/edgerouter-vlan.rst

 .. warning::
   Add DHCP for all VLANS.
-For the *management* DHCP server, set the *Unifi Controller* field to the IP for the permenant Unifi Controller and not your laptop.
+For the *management* DHCP server, set the *Unifi Controller* field to the IP for the permanent Unifi Controller and not your laptop.

 :cmdmenu:`Services > DNS > Interface > Add Listen Interface`